jhawthorn/fzy/ALGORITHM.md

 ## command-t, ctrlp-cmatcher

-Command is a plugin first released in 2010 intending to bring TextMate's "Go to File" feature to vim.
+Command-t is a plugin first released in 2010 intending to bring TextMate's "Go to File" feature to vim.

 Anecdotally, this algorithm works very well.
 The recursive nature makes it a little hard to